 The UE shall store the currently valid NSAG information received in the registered PLMN or SNPN when registered in this PLMN or SNPN and:

-- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs, or the SNPN.
+- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs, or the registered SNPN and equivalent SNPNs.

-- Only the RPLMN or the SNPN can provide NSAG information to the UE.
+- Only the RPLMN or the registered SNPN can provide NSAG information to the UE.

 - There can be at most 32 NSAGs configured in the UE at a time for a PLMN or SNPN.